0oSaraho0/pp5-ecommerce/README.md

 Navigation Menu

 from the main top navigation bar the user can log in or sign in.
 Once logged in they can access their profile page.

 They can browse all the site products and check their shopping bag.
 They can also search the site using the search bar.

-The superuser can also view the Product Management section to manage the store items.

 ![Navbar full size nav bar](/media/full-size-nav-bar.png)